NTIA/WEnets/cplusplus/README.md

 ## Outputs

-The output for each of the N speech signals processed is in the in the format:
+The output for each of the N speech signals processed the in the format:

 ```
 [wavfile] [channel] [sample_rate] [duration] [active_level] [speech_activity] [level_normalization] [segment_step_size] [WAWEnet_mode] [model_prediction]